Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 What are the advantages of metal tanks?

-• Size – Able to come in larger capacities due to its nature – enables you to take advantage of cheaper fuel prices
+- Size – Able to come in larger capacities due to its nature, enabling you to take advantage of cheaper fuel prices

 What are the disadvantages of metal tanks?

 Whether you choose a plastic or steel tank will depend on your operations.
-Steel tanks offer more benefits to bigger operations that require large amounts of fuel being stored that a plastic tank cannot necessarily handle.
+Steel tanks offer more benefits to bigger operations that require large amounts of fuel to be stored, which a plastic tank cannot necessarily handle.
 However, a plastic tank can be easily moved if required.

 We recommend that you check your fuel tank at least fortnightly to detect any early signs of contamination, such as diesel bug.
 You are looking out for any signs of corrosion and wear and tear, and also any sudden reductions in the level of your fuel, which might indicate a leaking heating oil tank.
 Identifying problems early on will reduce the likelihood of hefty costs.

-Our sister company, Crown Oil Environmental has a team of fully-trained inspectors to get in the tanks where most cannot, enabling our oil tank inspections to be extremely cost-effective.
+Our sister company, Crown Oil Environmental, has a team of fully-trained inspectors to get into the tanks where most cannot, enabling our oil tank inspections to be extremely cost-effective.
 An oil tank inspection can find the root of a problem which can be repaired, eradicating the need of having to replace your fuel and tank.

 Crown Oil fuel tanks